microsoft/profile-explorer/docs/docs/timeline-panel.md

 ##### Filtering based on a time range

 Select the desired time range, then *double-click* the selection (alternatively, right-click the selection and click "Filter to Time Range*).
-If the selection is performed for a single thread, a thread filter that displays only the selected thread and excludes all others is also added.
+If a single thread is selected, a filter that displays only the selected thread and excludes all others is also added.

 [![Profiling UI screenshot](img/timeline-filter-time_878x320.png)](img/timeline-filter-time_878x320.png){:target="_blank"}

 ##### Filtering based on a thread

-There are multiple way to filter based on one or multiple threads, optionally combined with a time range filter.
+There are multiple ways to filter based on one or multiple threads, optionally combined with a time range filter.

 [![Profiling UI screenshot](img/timeline-thread-menu_480x317.png){: style="width:350px"}](img/timeline-thread-menu_480x317.png){:target="_blank"}